 When setting up the exchange connection instead of choosing Import All Transactions, choose the Balance Only option, this will be a much quicker than average sync with the exchange/wallet.

 Setup for Full Transaction History in One Portfolio

 Follow this guide if you are interested in having your full transaction history in Delta and not just final balances.
 This helps you get your profit & loss numbers as accurate as possible.
 Since your cryptocurrencies are traded on multiple exchanges and stored in various wallets, the best place to get started is with Exchange Account Connections and Wallet Connections.

 A) Setup exchange account connections

-For exchanges that support full transaction history:
+For exchanges that support exporting your full transaction history:

 Start with the blank "main" portfolio and add your first exchange connection by following the steps here.
 Make sure to select "Import all transactions" if you want the entire transaction history.